ericgj/wineskins/README.markdown

     end

     transfer.run   # later

-For the command-line runner, I'm also considering having a 'transfer definition' file which would be eval-ed within the scope of a `Wineskins::Transfer`, rackup- style.
-This would allow the specification of the source and dest databases separately from the transfer definition.
+### Command-line execution

+The `wskins` executable lets you further separate the transfer _definition_ from the specification of source and destination databases.

+    wskins --config path/to/transfer.rb --dry-run  db://source/url  db://dest/url

+The config file (by default "./transfer.rb") contains whatever you want to put in the `Wineskins.transfer` block.
+It is eval'ed in the context of the given source and destination Sequel databases (specified as Sequel URLs on the command line).

 ## Motivations